GlareDB/glaredb.github.io/integrations/hyperquery.md

 ## Connecting to GlareDB Cloud from Hyperquery

+[GlareDB Cloud] features fully-managed instances of GlareDB, enabling you to access your data in notebooks, dashboards and applications.
-Sign in or sign up with [GlareDB Cloud].
-Upon signing up, a free deployment is instantly created and ready to be used.
-Obtain the Python connection details for a deployment by clicking the **Connect** button and selecting the **Python** tab.
+[You can sign up here.]
+If you're a new user,a deployment is automatically created for you.
+To get connection details for the deployment, click the **Connect** button then select the **Python** tab.
+This will provide a connection URI that you can use when connecting via the Python library.

 ![connect button]

 ![connect python]

-In a **Python block**, use the connection URI when calling `glaredb.connect`:
+In a **Python block**, use the connection URI when calling `GlareDB.connect`:

 ```python
 import glaredb